rodricios/autocomplete/README.md

 ...

 Back so soon?
-You might have something like this:
+You should have gotten something like this:

     psst*, remember, the format is:
      word -> # of times the word appears